 - Now check the chrome browser, if the issue is not resolved, go to the previous page again and turn off the windows defender firewall in both private and public network settings.

 Once the firewalls are down, restart the PC and check the browser again.
-If you still find a name not resolved the error, undo the above and start the firewall and antivirus again.
+If you still find a name not resolved the error, undo the above and restart the firewall and antivirus.

 7. Disable Google Chrome’s prediction service